hestonhamilton/birdbox/README.md

 ## Setup Steps
 1. **Prepare Boot Device:** Install a compatible OS on the microSD card or SSD.
-  *IMPORTANT NOTE:* Select "Raspberry Pi OS (Legacy, 64-bit) Lite" during imaging due to [Issue #1055](https://github.com/mcguirepr89/BirdNET-Pi/issues/1055).
+	  *	**IMPORTANT NOTE:** "Raspberry Pi OS (Legacy, 64-bit) Lite" currently must be selected during imaging due to [Issue #1055](https://github.com/mcguirepr89/BirdNET-Pi/issues/1055).
-  This image uses Debian 11 (bullseye), so other bullseye-based images may also be compatible.
+	  *	This image uses Debian 11 (bullseye), so other bullseye-based images may also be compatible.
 2. Install fans/heatsinks on the Raspberry Pi if using them.
+3. Plan your layout with all internal hardware and cables, marking positions where needed.
 4. Mount the Raspberry Pi onto the backplate of the box.
-5. Plan your layout with all internal hardware and cables, marking positions where needed.
+	  *	I found that the screws included with the standoffs for the heatsink fit neatly through the holes of the backplate without needing additional drilling but feel free to widen with a drill if needed.
-6. Measure holes for the external USB and Ethernet adapters.
+5. Measure holes for the external USB and Ethernet adapters.
-7. Remove all hardware from the box.
+6. Remove all hardware from the box.
-8. Drill or cut the holes for the USB and Ethernet adapters.
+7. Drill or cut the holes for the USB and Ethernet adapters.
-9. Install the external USB and Ethernet adapters, managing USB cable as needed.
+8. Install the external USB and Ethernet adapters, managing cables as needed.
-10. Attach SSD to the backplate alongside Pi if using one.
+9. Attach SSD to the backplate alongside Pi if using one.
-11. Connect SSD to the Pi using SATA to USB adapter.
+10. Connect SSD to the Pi using SATA to USB adapter.
-12. Place backplate into the box.
+11. Place backplate into the box.
-13. Attach POE adaptor to side of box using double-sided tape or hook and loop tape.
+12. Attach POE adaptor to side of box using double-sided tape or hook and loop tape.
-14. Connect external ethernet adapter to the POE adapter.
+13. Connect external ethernet adapter to the POE adapter.
-15. Connect the PoE adapter's Ethernet and USB-C cables to the Raspberry Pi.
+14. Connect the PoE adapter's Ethernet and USB-C cables to the Raspberry Pi.
-16. Connect the external USB adapter's cable to the Pi.
+15. Connect the external USB adapter's cable to the Pi.
-17. Close and mount box somewhere you want to record birdsong and have access to POE.
+16. Close and mount box somewhere you want to record birdsong and have access to POE.
-18. Connect POE Ethernet to external port and wait for device to become available over SSH.
+17. Connect POE Ethernet to external port and wait for device to become available over SSH.
-20. Connect to the Pi using SSH credentials set during imaging
+18. Connect to the Pi using SSH credentials set during imaging
-21. Install BirdNET-Pi software on the micro SD card.
+19. Install BirdNET-Pi software on the micro SD card.
 Official installation guide [here](https://github.com/mcguirepr89/BirdNET-Pi/wiki/Installation-Guide).

 ## Configuration Steps
 - Web UI settings